Wright is not accepting students into this program.

 - Stand on their feet for approximately 8 hours.

 - Push and/or pull patients with weights that may exceed 200 lbs.

 - Communicate in English well enough so that you can be understood by others, and others can understand you.

-- Exhibit good hearing ability & is able to exercise good body mechanics
+- Exhibit good hearing ability and is able to exercise good body mechanics.

-Malcolm X College’s admission applications are accepted February 1 through April 1 of each year for admittance in the program the summer of the same year.
+Malcolm X College’s admission applications are accepted February 1 through April 1 of each year for admittance in the program the fall of the same year.
 Spring admission period is September 1st through October 15th for the following spring semester.